Actor Deep Sidhu led farmers to Red Fort, say farmer leaders, blaming him for the violence

 Some farmer leaders said they suspected the involvement of central government agencies in the incident.

-Several farmers’ bodies have blamed actor Deep Sidhu and gangster-turned-activist Lakha Sidhana for the violence at Red Fort, reported ThePrint.
+Several farmers’ bodies have blamed actor Deep Sidhu and gangster-turned-activist Lakha Sidhana for the violence at Red Fort.
 Deviating from the official route for the tractor rally in Delhi, a section of the protesting farmers gathered at the Red Fort and hoisted flags on the monument on Tuesday afternoon.

+Sidhu conducted a Facebook Live from the site, where he is seen standing with the protestors.
+Another video shows other protesting farmers chasing him away, accusing him of damaging their cause.

-Sidhu, who was the election agent of Bharatiya Janta Party candidate Sunny Deol in the 2019 Lok Sabha elections, has been attempting to take a leadership role in the movement, reported The Tribune.
-Many farmer leaders are opposed to him.
+The 36-year-old actor was the election agent of Bharatiya Janta Party candidate Sunny Deol in the 2019 Lok Sabha elections.
+He has been attempting to take a leadership role in the protest movement and many farmer leaders are opposed to him, reported The Tribune.

 As per the agreed plan between the police and the Samyukt Kisan Morcha, an umbrella group of several farmers unions, the tractor rally was supposed to take place at the borders of the national capital.
-But on the eve of the rally, leaders of one of the unions, the Kisan Mazdoor Sangharsh Committee, said they were not satisfied with the route as it restricted them to the outskirts of Delhi.
+But on the eve of the rally, the leaders of the Kisan Mazdoor Sangharsh Committee, which is not part of the Morcha, said they were not satisfied with the route as it restricted them to the outskirts of Delhi.
 They wanted to take the march to Delhi’s Outer Ring Road.

 On Monday evening, Sidhu and Sidhana took over the centre stage at the Singhu border and said that they would hold the march inside Delhi, reported The Indian Express.
 Sidhana promised the protestors that they would be allowed to parade on the Outer Ring Road, suggesting that they follow the Kisan Mazdoor Sangharsh Committee tractors.

-On Tuesday, hundreds of farmers deviated from the original route and marched to the Red fort, where they hoisted the flags.
-Sidhu conducted a Facebook Live from the site, where he is seen standing with the protestors.
-Another video shows other protesting farmers chasing him away, accusing him of damaging their cause.
+On Tuesday, hundreds of farmers deviated from the original route and marched to the Red Fort, where they hoisted the flags and clashed with the police.
+Some have attributed this to a generational divide in the farmer movement with older leaders failing “to rope in those who have the ears of the young and the restless in the crowd”.

+After the clashes broke out, the Samyukt Kisan Morcha called off the tractor rally.
+In a statement, the body condemned the incident and blamed it on “anti-social elements” who “infiltrated” their “peaceful movement”.

-Farmer leaders have accused both Sidhana and Sidhu for the violence.
+Several leaders part of the Samyukt Kisan Morcha accused both Sidhana and Sidhu of instigating the violence.
 “Deep Sidhu and Lakha Sidhana have tried to damage our protest,” Joginder Singh Ugrahan, president of the Bharatiya Kisan Union (Ugrahan), told ThePrint.
 “They incited the youth to take over the agitation and give it a different colour.
 We were marching on the route finalised for us but we encountered these agitated youth who wanted us to change our route.”

 Ugrahan said that the supporters of his organisation refused to change their route.
 “I don’t know what is Sidhu’s and Sidhana’s politics and who they are working for,” he said.
 “It is surprising that despite all these arrangements [clampdown by police], Sidhu managed to reach the Red Fort with his supporters.
 We need to assess all this.”